Courage World Tour

-The Courage World Tour is the fourteenth concert tour by Canadian singer Celine Dion, in support of her English-language studio album Courage (2019).
+The Courage World Tour was the fifteenth concert tour by Canadian singer Celine Dion, in support of her English-language studio album Courage (2019).
 It was her first world tour in over a decade, since her Taking Chances World Tour.
-The tour began in Quebec City, Canada, on 18 September 2019.
+The tour began in Quebec City, Canada, on 18 September 2019 and concluded in Newark, New Jersey on 8 March 2020.